howardgrams/newlook/about.md

 permalink: /about/
 ---

 I am a retired computer programmer living in North Carolina, and a long-time astronomy buff.
 I started exploring the night sky as a teenager back in the 1950s after saving up my paper route money to buy a 4-inch reflecting telescope. ($49.95 was a lot of money in those days!)
-About three years ago I acquired an astro camera to use with my 30 year old 8-inch Meade SCT telescope -- this allowed me to dabble around with EAA (Electronically Assisted Astronomy).
+About four years ago I acquired an astro camera to use with my 30 year old 8-inch Meade SCT telescope -- this allowed me to dabble around with EAA (Electronically Assisted Astronomy).
 EAA usually involves computers as well as optical equipment, and being very much a computer person, such a combination is right down my alley.
 I'm also an amateur radio operator (callsign K7JNX) and became re-enthused about that hobby 16 years ago when it became possible to marry my computer and my radio equipment together.

 In Jaunary 2020 I got a new 8-inch Celestron RASA scope and a better astro camera.
 The new RASA is photographically very "fast" (f/2) and I am AMAZED at what I can see and photograph compared to visually observing through my old f/10 SCT telescope.